 Fine Motor Toys for Improved Handwriting and Pencil Grip

-This article provides tools and resources to help your child develop their fine motor skills for handwriting and pencil grip.
+This article provides fine motor toys to help your child develop their fine motor skills for handwriting and pencil grip.
 Affiliate links are provided for your convenience.
 Integrated Learning Strategies (ILS) is a learning and academic center.
 As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
 If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

-There are many children with or without learning challenges who struggle with fine motor development, pencil grip, handwriting, and strength in the hands, wrists and fingers.
-Because our kids use their fine motor skills every day at home and at school to tie their shoes, fasten their buttons, cut with scissors, and write with pencils, it’s important to help them develop these important skills so they can perform their daily tasks.
+There are many children with or without learning challenges who struggle with fine motor development.
+Fine motor development includes pencil grip, handwriting, and strength in the hands, wrists and fingers.
+Because our kids use their fine motor skills every day, it’s important to help them develop these important skills so they can perform their daily tasks.
 Kids use their fine motor skills to…

-Because many of these toys encourage your child to use keys, shapes, numbers, magnets, hammers, threading, and fastening, they provide more opportunities for your child to learn.
+Because many of these toys encourage your child to use their hands, fingers and wrists to manipulate the objects, they provide more opportunities for your child to learn.
 In addition, fine motor toys and activities help your child’s brain develop and can also improve their visual skills and attention and focus.

 Fine Motor Toys